 - Select manual button and set the timer for 15 minutes and cook.

-- And wait for 20 minutes to allow the pressure to release.
+- And wait for another 10 minutes to allow the pressure to release.

 - Open the lid, crush half of the lentil with the spoon gently.

-- Immediately add salt, Madras curry powder and test the taste.
+- Immediately add salt and Madras curry powder.

 - Garnish with butter and chopped cilantro.
 Serve hot.